 The transaction permissions that the account has been granted. |

 3.1.1.
-Permissions
+Permissions¶

-list.
+This transaction works slightly differently from the DepositPreauth transaction type.
+Instead of using an Unauthorize field, an account is unauthorized by using an empty Permissions list.
 The list of permissions, if included and non-empty, will replace the existing list.

 3.2.
 Failure Conditions¶

-is too long (the limit is 10), or includes duplicates.- Any of the specified permissions are invalid.
+Permissionsis too long (the limit is 10), or includes duplicates.- Any of the specified permissions are invalid.

-is the same asAccount
+Authorizeis the same asAccount.

 3.3.
 State Changes¶

-fields, it will be created with the included list of permissions.
+If a Delegate object doesn't exist that matches the Account and Authorize fields, it will be created with the included list of permissions.

-If a Delegate
+If a Delegate object exists:

 - If the list of

-object will be deleted. - If the list of
+Permissionsis empty, theDelegateobject will be deleted. - If the list of

 3.4.
 Reserves¶

-This object will cost 1 reserve, which is charged to the Account
+This object will cost 1 reserve, which is charged to the Account.

 4. Transactions: Common Fields¶